 In June 1986 Northampton Town paid a £15,000 fee for Wilcox’s services, he came into the Cobblers’ first team during October 1986 and made enough impact to keep his place for the next four seasons, other than a long injury layoff that kept him out of the game for much of the 1988/89 season.
 Russell scored his first senior goal in December 1986 against Wrexham, a season which ended in Northampton winning the Fourth Division title, and continued to contribute occasional goals as he was twice a league ever-present in 1987/88 and 1989/90 seasons, the second of which ended in relegation back to the fourth tier.
 It was following that relegation that Wilcox sought pastures new and joined Hull City having made 162 senior appearances and scored ten goals for Northampton.

 Wilcox left the Tigers in July 1993 and rejoined his first club Doncaster Rovers.
 He was a solid presence in the League Division 3 side’s defence for two seasons, making 92 appearances and scoring 8 goals, before moving to divisional rivals Preston North End in September 1995.
 His two seasons at Preston saw the club lift the league title then consolidate in League Division 2 during the 1996/97 season.
-After 71 appearances and 1 goal for Preston Wilcox left in the 1997 close season and joined Scunthorpe United, a move that commenced a long association with the Iron and his manager Brian Laws.
-After four seasons in the Scunthorpe United first team that featured a League Division 3 promotion via the play-offs in 1999 and relegation the following season, Wilcox was used sparingly in the 2001/02 and hung up his boots having made 146 senior appearances for Scunthorpe and scored six goals, taking his career tally to 588 appearances and 34 goals, plus the 120 plus non-league appearances for Frickley.
+After 71 appearances and 1 goal for Preston Wilcox left in the 1997 close season and joined Scunthorpe United, a move that commenced a long association with the Iron and manager Brian Laws.
+After four seasons in the Scunthorpe United first team that featured a League Division 3 promotion via the play-offs in 1999 and relegation the following season, Wilcox was used sparingly in the 2001/02 season and hung up his boots having made 146 senior appearances for Scunthorpe and scored six goals, taking his career tally to 588 senior appearances and 34 goals (plus his 120-odd non-league appearances for Frickley).

 Date/Place of Birth: 25 March 1964, Hemsworth